AlexAlbala/Alter-Native/README.md

 * Install cmake and boost

 		sudo port install cmake boost

-* Open the AlterNative.Core.sln with Xamarin Studio and compile
-* Or use the provided command:
+* Use the provided command:

 		install.sh